9 steps to running a successful Meetup group

 Think about which night of the week you should choose to ensure optimal attendance.
 This will also be determined by the availability of venues.

-From experience, my preferred days to host a Meetup event are either on Monday or Tuesday evenings.
+From experience, my preferred days to host an event are Monday and Tuesday evenings.
 This is because I want to make it easy for both regular and new members to attend, and I’ve found there are usually more venues available in London on these days.

 Find a venue